 Sinsemilia

-Sinsemilia is a French reggae and ska band from Grenoble, renowned for their energetic fusion of genres and socially conscious lyrics.
-The group achieved mainstream success in France with their platinum-certified album "Tout c'qu'on a fait," solidifying their status as a major force in the European alternative scene.
+Sinsemilia is a French reggae and ska band from Grenoble, known for their energetic fusion of genres and socially conscious lyrics.
+The group achieved significant commercial success in the early 2000s, with their album Frères de son reaching gold certification status in France.

 Early career